ghost-writer-727/before-after-images-for-divi/README.txt

 2. Image size selection.

 == Changelog ==

+= 1.3.0 =
+* Update: Added more data attributes to images to support new lazy load exclusions.
+* Update: Audited plugin and improved stability by rewriting many functions.
+* Update: Improved readability of code.
+* Tested for compatibility with latest versions of Divi and WordPress.

 = 1.2.3 =
 * Bug Fix: Fixed multiple errors shown when WP_DEBUG is set to 'true'.